kittynode/kittynode/docs/src/content/docs/contribute/architecture.md

 - [kittynode-gui](https://github.com/kittynode/kittynode/tree/main/packages/gui): A GUI frontend that binds to kittynode-core.
 - [kittynode-web](https://github.com/kittynode/kittynode/tree/main/packages/web): An authenticated local web server that binds routes to kittynode-core.

+## Technology used

+- Core library written in Rust
+- Frontend written in SvelteKit (Svelte 5)
+- CLI is a cross-platform Rust binary
+- GUI is a cross-platform Tauri app that compiles the core library into the binary along with the frontend into a native webview, communicating with the core library over IPC, while being able to tap into native platform APIs

 ## User facing apps

 Kittynode has two user facing apps: